Company operational and financial review

 An interim dividend of 30 cents per share was approved by the Board of Directors on 18 August 2022 to the value of N$49,680,000 (2021: NIL) and paid out during August 2022.

 Holding Company and Ultimate Holding Company

-The company’s immediate holding company is CNUC Namibia Mining Limited (previously Skeleton Coast Diamonds Limited, name changed effective 15 August 2019), a company registered in Namibia.
-China National Nuclear Corporation Limited (CNNC), registered in China, is the company’s ultimate holding company.
+The company’s immediate holding company is CNUC Namibia Mining Limited, a company registered in Namibia.
+China National Nuclear Corporation Limited, registered in China, is the company’s ultimate holding company.

-Depending on the duration of the COVID-19 crisis and continued negative impact on economic activity, the company might experience further interruptions of supply in 2021.
-The exact impact on our activities in the remainder of 2021 and thereafter cannot be predicted.
-We also refer to the Director’s report note on going concern in the annual financial statements.
+The annual financial statements were prepared on a going concern basis.
 The directors have no reason to believe that the company will not be a going concern in the foreseeable future based on forecasts and available cash resources.
 The viability of the company is supported by the annual financial statements.

 P O Box 1857

 J M Buys (Secretary) : 1 July 2022

 G D Labuschagne (Secretary) : 30 June 2022